Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: : Secure Participant Selection

 \PHM{Approximation with Introduced Randomness.} To side-step the above issues, \system{} introduces randomness to the selection process by incorporating secure random selection (\cref{sec:design_random}) to \emph{approximate} a given informed algorithm.
 The server first \emph{refines} the population by excluding a fraction $d$ of clients with the lowest utility, based on the original criteria employed in the algorithm.
 It then applies secure random selection to the refined population.
 For example, if the original algorithm prioritizes the fastest clients, \system{} approximates it by first excluding the slowest $d$ of clients before random selection.

-Note that \system{} does not enforce the integrity of the refinement process due to the aforementioned challenges, and thus the server has the flexibility to purposely exclude honest clients, not just the ``bad'' clients.
-However, we can tolerate such adversarial scenarios to some extent by ensuring that $d$ is small.
-For instance, as illustrated in Figure~\ref{fig:refine_population}, if the server is allowed to exclude 20\% of the population, the maximum increase in the base rate of dishonest clients in the refined population would be less than 25\%.
-In \system{}, the regulation of $d$ can be achieved by appropriately setting $n_{min}$, i.e., the minimum accepted size of the remaining population (\cref{sec:design_random}).

-Population refinement can be considered as a preprocessing step taken before secure random selection (Figure~\ref{fig:algo}).
-Hence, \system{}'s approach to informed selection inherits all the security properties of its random selection, as discussed in~\cref{sec:design_security}.

-\PHM{Effectiveness of Population Refinement.} Consider the following single-metric scenario without loss of generality: the original algorithm selects the best $s$ clients out of the initial population of size $n_{init}$ based on a metric $X$ (Case \emph{A}).
-When employing \system{}, $s$ clients are randomly selected from the refined population of size $n = n_{init}(1 - d)$ (Case \emph{B}).
+\PHM{Effectiveness of Population Refinement.} Consider the following single-metric scenario without loss of generality: the original algorithm selects the best $s$ clients out of the initial population of size $n_{init}$ based on a metric $X$ (Case A).
+When employing \system{}, $s$ clients are randomly selected from the refined population of size $n = n_{init}(1 - d)$ (Case B).

-The extent to which \system{} approximates the original algorithm relies on the disparity in participant quality, as measured by $X$, between Case \emph{A} and Case \emph{B}.
-This difference, in turn, depends on the distribution of $X$ across the initial population.
+The extent to which \system{} approximates the original algorithm relies on the disparity in participant quality, as measured by $X$, between Case A and Case B. This difference, in turn, depends on the distribution of $X$ across the initial population.
 Intuitively, \system{} best approximates the original algorithm when $X$ follows a long-tailed distribution (e.g., power-law distributions~\cite{clauset2009power}), where the majority of the population is considered ``good" and only a small fraction is deemed ``bad''.
-In this case, \system{} can exclude almost all the relatively few "bad" participants.
+In this case, \system{} can exclude almost all the relatively few ``bad'' participants.
 For example, suppose that $X$ is the smaller, the better, and it follows Zipf's distribution parameterized by $p$, such that the $X$ value of the $i$-th worst client is proportional to $i^{-p}$.
-In this case, precluding the worst $d$ of the initial population enhances the quality of the worst client that can be selected by $(1-d)^{-p}$, as shown in Figure~\ref{fig:long_tailed}.
+In this case, precluding the worst $d$ of the initial population enhances the quality of the worst client in the refined population by a factor of $(1-d)^{-p}$, as shown in Figure~\ref{fig:long_tailed}.

-At the other extreme, there could be a scenario where the majority of clients are classified as "bad" while only a minority of them are deemed "good."
-In this case, our approximation may not yield participants of sufficiently high quality compared to the original algorithm.
+At the other extreme, there could be a scenario where the majority of clients are ``bad'' while only the minority are ``good.''
+In this case, our approximation may not yield participants of quality comparable to the original algorithm.
 We acknowledge this limitation yet contend that this compromise is a necessary cost in order to secure the selection process.